rvanimme/Victron-VEDirect-reader/README.md

 <hex-digit> ::= <digit> | "A" | "B" | "C" | "D" | "E" | "F"
 ```
 ## Build
 From a terminal enter `./build`.
-This build take about 1 minute on a Raspberry Pi Zero W. On a Ubuntu PC, just a couple of seconds.
+This build takes about 1 minute on a Raspberry Pi Zero W. On a Ubuntu PC, just a couple of seconds.
-After the build you will find 2 executables in the current folder: `vicread` and `ttyusb2dev`
+After the build you will find 2 executables in the current folder: `vicread` and `ttyusb2dev`.

 ## vicread
 This program reads data from a Victron device using the VE.Direct protocol.
-It removes any HEX-messages from the received data before processing it.
+It removes any hex-messages from the received data before processing it.
-Next it discards any blocks that fails the checksum or doesn't meet the expected format/grammar.
+Next it discards any blocks that fail the checksum or doesn't meet the expected format/grammar.
 Last, it filters based on a white list of field names provided on the command-line.
 The filtered VE.Direct lines are sent to **stdout**.
 All error and information messages are sent to **stderr**.

 The program uses Linux system calls to open the serial device in read-only mode and lock it for exclusive access.
 It also sets the serial port configuration according to the VE.Direct protocol.
-Regular experssions are used to check the format/grammer.
+Regular expressions are used to check the format/grammar.
 The program runs in an infinite loop until terminated manually.

 ### Help
 ```